sfstoolbox/theory/d_wfs/index.rst

             \dirac{t+\frac{|\x_0-\xs|}{c}}.
     \end{aligned}

-In this document a focused source always refers to the time-reversed version of a point source, but a focused line source can be defined in the same way starting from :eq:`fd-wfs-line`
+In this document a focused source always refers to the td-reversed version of a point source, but a focused line source can be defined in the same way starting from :eq:`fd-wfs-line`